icy/k8s-vbox-the-hard-way/README.md

 1. `kube proxy` may not work, as the cluster (aka virtualbox) network is not reachable from your laptop (where `kubectl` installed.)
+1. The script reports some vagrant node is not running: Please try with the commmand `VBoxManage list runningvms`.
+If you see empty output, there would be a problem with vbox driver.
+Please reboot your machine (the easy way) or reload your vbox drivers (the hard way).

 ### Tearing down